ruitaiS/capstone-2/README.md

 For me chess is one of those things that I wish I was good at, but which I also can't justify spending the amount of time needed to actually learn properly.
 I understand some broad principles, like controlling the center of the board, maintaining good pawn structure, or developing your pieces to set yourself up in advantageous positions later on in the match, but I admit I know very little about specific opening sequences or the relative strengths and weaknesses of various opening tactics.
 If you are well versed in chess knowledge, this project most likely will not tell you anything you don't already know.
 It is really more of a backdrop (TODO Is this even the right word) to apply some of the data science techniques I learned in this course than it is an attempt to derive any meaningful insights about chess itself.

 The final model is a hybrid approach.
 The rating difference between two players is the main predictor - when the rating difference is (TODO) points or larger, the model always favors the higher rated player to win.
 However, when the rating difference is small, it switches over to the (todo) "white always wins" model due to white's first move advantage.
 Some alternative methods were explored (rating binning, and grouping by first three opening moves), but neither showed improvement over "white wins."
-I believe this was largely due to an insufficiently large dataset size - only about (todo, check) 5000 games had players with ratings close enough that the rating difference was not overpowering (todo, rephrase), and further subdividing these games along the average rating of the two players and their opening moves created very small sample sizes that held little predictive power.
+I believe this was largely due to an insufficiently large dataset size - only about (todo, check) 5000 games had players with ratings close enough that the rating difference was not overpowering (todo, rephrase), and further subiding these games along the average rating of the two players and their opening moves created very small sample sizes that held little predictive power.
 This is definitely an avenue for further research and investigation.

 In the end the hybrid model was able to predict games with an accuracy of (todo) on the test set, which is a very slight improvement over the (todo) given by predicting the higher rated player to win.